What Is a Bullet Valve (Saddle Valve)?

 Step 1: Turn Off the Main Water Supply

-Before beginning any work, shut off the main water supply to your home.
-Locate your main water shut-off valve, typically found where the water line enters your home (basement, crawlspace, or exterior wall).
+Before starting any work, shut off the main water supply to your home.
+Locate your main water shut-off valve, usually found where the water line enters your home.
 Turn the valve clockwise until it stops.
-If you cannot locate your main shut-off, contact your local water utility for assistance.
+If you can’t find it, contact your local water utility for assistance.

 After shutting off the main water, open a faucet in your home to release pressure from the lines.
-Leave the faucet open while working.
-This prevents water from dripping excessively when you cut the copper line.
+Leave the faucet open while working to prevent excessive dripping when you cut the copper line.

 Step 2: Disconnect the Refrigerator Water Line

-Locate the 1/4-inch vinyl or plastic tubing running from the saddle valve to your refrigerator.
+Find the 1/4-inch vinyl or plastic tubing running from the saddle valve to your refrigerator.
 Follow the line carefully, as it may run through walls, cabinets, or along the floor.
-At the point where the tubing connects to the saddle valve, you’ll find a small compression fitting or barbed connector.
+At the connection point to the saddle valve, you’ll find a small compression fitting or barbed connector.

-If the connection uses a compression fitting with a nut, turn the nut counterclockwise with a wrench while holding the valve body steady.
-If the tubing is simply pushed over a barbed connector, carefully twist and pull the tubing to disconnect it.
-Some water may drip from the disconnected line; have a towel ready.
+If it’s a compression fitting, turn the nut counterclockwise with a wrench while holding the valve body steady.
+If the tubing is pushed over a barbed connector, gently twist and pull to disconnect it.
+Have a towel ready, as some water may drip from the line.

 Step 3: Remove the Saddle Valve Clamps

-The saddle valve is held against the copper water line by two or three stainless steel clamp bands.
-Each clamp is secured with a screw or bolt.
-Using an adjustable wrench or Phillips head screwdriver (depending on your valve model), loosen these fasteners.
-Turn counterclockwise and completely remove the clamp bolts or screws.
-Carefully pull the valve away from the copper line.
+The saddle valve is secured against the copper water line by two or three stainless steel clamp bands.
+Use an adjustable wrench or Phillips head screwdriver to loosen these fasteners.
+Turn counterclockwise to remove the clamp bolts or screws, then carefully pull the valve away from the copper line.

 Step 4: Assess the Copper Pipe Condition